coroutine/chef-postgresql/README.md

 This is a fork of the Opscode PostgreSQL cookbook, which as been modified to install PostgresQL 9.1 on ubuntu (10.04) (not tested on Red Hat platforms).

-NOTE: there's still something wanky about the node[:postgresql][:dir] attribute; it does NOT get reset if you override the postgresql version (i.e. in a role).
-So, you still have to do something like this:

-    override_attributes(
-      :postgresql => {
-        :version => "9.1",
-        :dir => "/etc/postgresql/9.1/main"
-      }
-    )

 Additionally, the server recipe supports configuration for Hot Standby with Streaming replication (optionally synchronous).
 For more information, see the *Attributes* and *Usage* sections below. **NOTE** that this **only** works with PostgreSQL 1.9.

 Requirements